-Non-homogenous Leukoplakia: In this type of leukoplakia, the lesion is white or white-and-red in color.
+Non-homogenous Leukoplakia: In this type of leukoplakia, the lesion is white or white and red.
 The structure of the patch is irregularly shaped.
 It may be flat or nodular.
 Non-homogenous leukoplakia is further sub-classified into ulcerated and nodular types.
 Classifying them can greatly help in the prediction of whether a patch will become cancerous or not.

 Oral hairy leukoplakia is also associated with the Epstein-Barr virus infection.
 Epstein-Barr infections usually stay in the affected person's body throughout their life.
-People with weak immune systems, like the Acquired Immunodeficiency Syndrome (AIDS) patients are affected.
+People with weak immune systems, like acquired immunodeficiency syndrome (AIDS) patients are affected.
 These people have a higher development of oral hairy leukoplakia when compared to others.
 The appearance of oral hairy leukoplakia can be explained as black hairy patches, often with folds.
 This structure makes it appear like the hair is growing out of the folds.
 These spots are commonly seen on the tongue, but they can develop in other parts of the mouth.
-Oral hairy leukoplakia does not develop into a squamous cell carcinoma, unlike the other types.
+Oral hairy leukoplakia does not develop into squamous cell carcinoma, unlike the other types.
 This condition is also commonly seen in homosexual males.

 Other causes may include chronic irritation from:

 What Are the Risk Factors for Leukoplakia?

 The following are the most frequently seen risk factors that lead to leukoplakia:

 What Are the Clinical Features of Leukoplakia?